Directed by: Annabel Park and Eric Byler

 9500 Liberty not only reveals a democracy in danger of succumbing to the forces of fear and hate, it illustrates the potency of the Internet and new media to inspire participation and leadership on all levels in the political and community building process during times of economic and political uncertainty.

 Directed by: Geoffrey Quan

 Website: Official Site

-A desperate woman organizes a fake wedding to evade her pending deportation.
+A chapter 7 bankruptcy lawyer phoenix arizona woman organizes a fake wedding to evade her pending deportation.
 Using her best friend’s fiancé probably wasn’t the best idea.